elixir-ecto/ecto_sql/README.md

 You can run tests against a specific Ecto adapter by using the `ECTO_ADAPTER` environment variable:

     $ ECTO_ADAPTER=pg mix test

+MySQL and PostgreSQL can be installed directly on most systems.
+For MSSQL, you may need to run it as a Docker image:

+    docker run -d -p 1433:1433 --name mssql -e 'ACCEPT_EULA=Y' -e 'MSSQL_SA_PASSWORD=some!Password' mcr.microsoft.com/mssql/server:2017-latest

 ## License